-A Child and Adolescent Mental Health team specialising in learning disability reflect on how using Talking Mats has impacted their clinical work.
+Health professionals from Stockport have shared how using Talking Mats has positively impacted on their clinical work.

 Carla and Claire said that the staff team are very positive about the impact of Talking Mats.
 The overall impression is that Talking Mats has enabled staff to gain an individualised sense of the child or young person they are working with, as well as empowering the children and young people to share their views and opinions.
 Carla also notes that using Talking Mats has helped her to focus on the child/young person’s abilities/potential – their ‘zone of proximal development’ – and to ensure that everyone is working within that.